emily-hanson/IO_PS2/README.md

     - Use data from API pull to check how many establishments are in that market.
 Both are shape files.
 Markets are polygons, establishments are points
     - More about population centres here: https://www12.statcan.gc.ca/census-recensement/2021/ref/dict/az/Definition-eng.cfm?ID=geo049a

-Notes:
+  AddMoreIndustry_nokey.R
+    - Produces: Market_Data_moreInd.csv
+    - Using markets defined in Ckeandata.R, scrapes data from Google API for more industries and adds those counts to the markets file
-    - An alterative way to structure the data retrevial would be to build the markets first and then call the api for a point that is the centroid of the population center.
-This would result in many fewer calls (which would be cheaper).
-The downside is you don't get to know the total number of establishments or run robustness for adding buffers on the geegraphic bounds of the market.
+    - An alterative way to structure the data retrevial is to build the markets first and then call the api for a point that is the centroid of the population center.
+              - This results in many fewer calls (ie cheaper).
+The downside is you don't get the total number of establishments in CA.

+making tables and figures as in BR 1991.R
+    - Lance's file for analysis
+    - LANCE ADD DETAILS HERE?

+  Vet_Data_ONsubset.rts
+    - Provides an example of the establishment resukts from the data scrape.
+    - Vet data results for all of CA and Market results for Funeral Homes and Dentists is available upon request.